msys2/msys2.github.io/web/dev/pkgbuild.md

   minus that prefix: https://cygwin.com/packages/src_package_list.html
 * `pypi` - the PyPI project name: https://pypi.org/search/
 * `gentoo` - the full Gentoo package name e.g. `dev-python/pyasn1`
+* `internal` - special key, which if it exists marks the package as internal and doesn't link it to any external sources

 Defining a key without a value means there is no mapping and the package shouldn't be linked.